Cadence Design Systems, Inc.

 CDNS

-Cadence Design Systems provides electronic design automation (EDA) software and services in the technology sector.
+Cadence Design Systems provides electronic design automation software used primarily in the semiconductor industry.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily